 Here are the pictures of a 48-year old woman diagnosed with hypertension who received dialysis for nine years.
 When she came to the hospital she had open sores on her feet that made her wheelchair-bound.
 She was given a carbon dioxide enriched foot bath for ten minutes twice a day for three months.

 After one month, her wounds and pain had diminished enough to avoid the scheduled amputation.
 After three months, the wounds were almost healed and she was released from the hospital, able to walk unaided.

 Cleanse your blood through diaphragmatic breathing

 Our body consists of some 50 trillion cells and half of these, i.e. 25 trillion, are red blood cells.
-Our lungs is the only organ that receives all the blood and a vital function is to cleanse the blood.
+Our lungs are the only organ that receive all the blood and a vital function is to cleanse the blood.
 Since your lungs are narrow at the top and wide at the bottom, similar to an inverted V, there is the least space for blood vessels in the upper part.

 Blood flow is at one liter/min at the bottom and one deciliter/min at the top—i.e., ten times greater at the bottom of the lungs compared to at the top.
 With every breath we cleanse the blood, but if our breathing is shallow less blood is exposed to the air we breathe in and out.

 By improving your breathing habits and breathe low, slow, rhythmically, and in and out through your nose you can cleanse your blood in a more efficient way.
 Here are some inspiring images showing that we can affect our blood cells through breathing retraining – Incredible effect on the blood with the Relaxator >>